streamnative/pulsar_weekly/content/2021/2021-02/2021-02-01-pulsar-weekly.md

 ### Notable Bug Fix

-- [Broker] Fix the issue with not skipping the broker's entry metadata when peeking the message metadata.
+- [Broker] Fix the issue that the broker's entry metadata is not skipped when peeking the message metadata.

     https://github.com/apache/pulsar/pull/9255 ([@codelipenghui](https://github.com/codelipenghui))

-- [Broker] Fix the issue with failing to automatically creating the system topic.
+- [Broker] Fix the issue that the system topic cannot be automatically created.

     https://github.com/apache/pulsar/pull/9272 ([@315157973](https://github.com/315157973))